mauriziospaccialbelli/ZPRep/README.md

 **ENGLISH** / [ITALIANO](README(IT).md)

-Support the 3Dingegno project "born to be free" by [Patreon](https://www.patreon.com/3Dingegno) or [Liberapay](https://liberapay.com/3Dingegno/)

-ZPRep is a replicable Z probe born in [3Dingegno.com](http://3dingegno.com/blog/) by MaurinoWeb and Marco Spaccialbelli.
+ZPRep is a replicable Z probe born by [Maurizio Spaccialbelli(MaurinoWeb)](https://www.patreon.com/mauriziospaccialbelli) and Marco Spaccialbelli.
 All 3d models can be downloaded from github.

 **ZPRep** is the acronym of **Z** **P**robe **Rep**licable, can be replicated with any 3d printer with a good set up, can be used on all 3d printers and works on all types of bed.